servirtium/servirtium-dotnet/README.md

 # Servirtium .NET

-.NET Core 3.1 implementation of Servirtium, based on the Java implementation: https://github.com/servirtium/servirtium-java
+.NET Core implementation of [Servirtium](https://servirtium.dev), based on the Java implementation: https://github.com/servirtium/servirtium-java.

-## Examples
+## Examples of Use

+You're going to use this with a Unit test framework like NUnit.
+Most likely you're writing will be "service tests" which are part of the class of tests called "integration tests".

 ### Recording HTTP interactions to Servirtium Markdown